High School Youth Group: 8th through 12th graders

 We are opting to extend the Coming of Age (COA) as a two year program in order to offer a more balanced and complete program.
 COA potential participant and families will be contacted directly.

 Peace & Social Justice; Self Expression; and COA Part 1 of 2*.
 Some examples of current High School Youth Group activities include: sending care packages to the Concord Prison; working on wall mural that symbolizes the First Parish youth activities and UU Principles as well as discussions about moral and ethical dilemmas facing UU teens and a mission trip to New Orleans to help victims of Katrina (NOLA.)
-Other occasions have included overnights, creating haunted houses for younger youth, the Coffee House, General Assembly, or remodeling the UU High School Room.
+Other occasions have included overnights, creating haunted houses for younger youth, the Coffee House, General Assembly, or remodeling the UU High School Room, visiting places of worship of other religions, or exploring other religions with special events at church, like Zen Tea Ceremonies, or Hindu Chakra color/sound immersion, etc..
 Email updates are sent weekly to youth about upcoming events and high school sessions.

 COA- Part 1, the first year; this part of the program is incorporated in the High School Group Morning Sessions.
 On these days the emphasis will be for our youth to know Unitarian Universalist in a broader sense.
 We are strongly encouraging the attendance of youth who will be participating in COA-Part 2 in the second year.